5 Best Almond Extract Substitutes (updated 2023)

 Want a minty or chocolate-y touch to your recipe?
 Mint extract and chocolate extract are suitable choices for replacements.

-You can make your own mint extract by soaking mint leaves vodka.
+You can make your own mint extract by soaking mint leaves in vodka.
 It will store for about two months.
 This extract tastes great in cakes and pastries.

 You can also soak cocoa beans in alcohol to make your own chocolate extract.
 The result has a dark brown color and pungent liquid.
-If your recipe, whether a dessert, cookies, cake or ice cream, requires chocolate as an ingredient it will definitely improve the taste.
+If your recipe, whether a dessert, cookies, cake, or ice cream, requires chocolate as an ingredient it will definitely improve the taste.